This is your guide for First Aid for Fractures, where you’ll get to know about the bone fracture first aid do’s and don’ts!

 Step 3 – Apply Ice Packs to the swollen part and wait for the EMS

 Until the Emergency services arrive, you must apply ice packs to the swollen limb.
 This prevents swelling and relieves the pain.
-Open wound should not be interfered at all because of the overt risk of contamination.
+An open wound should not be interfered at all because of the overt risk of contamination.

 Keep checking the vital signs – consciousness, alertness, blood pressure, heart rate and SpO2 (if available) until EMS arrives.

-Hope this explains a quick action required for the bone fracture!
+Hope this explains a quick action required for the first aid for fractures and the do’s and don’ts for the bone fracture!

 Send in your comments below, thanks!